 In the Project view, right click and select「Create」→「Animation」.

-An animation clip will be created in the Assets folder, so change the file name to ‘Cube Rotate’, and drag and drop the file into the Cube’s Inspector window.
+An animation clip will be created in the Assets folder, so change the file name to ‘Cube Rotate’.
+Drag and drop the file into the Cube’s Inspector window.

-This procedure is needed because the file does not work on it’s own, it needs to be attached to the object it affects (The Cube).
+This procedure is needed because the file does not work on it’s own, it needs to be attached to the object it affects (in this case, The Cube).

 An animation has been added to the Cube’s Inspector window.

-But although the animation is set to the Cube object, the animation is still empty now.
+Although the animation is set to the Cube object, the animation is still empty.

 In the Animation view, select「Add Property」→「Transform」→「Rotation」, and click the + button.

-As in the image below, a timeline will be displayed, so change the keyframe value of Rotation.y 1:00 to 360.
+As in the image below, a timeline will be displayed.
+You change the keyframe value of Rotation.y to 1:00 to 360.

-This settings makes the Cube rotate once (for 360 degrees) around the Y-axis every second.
+These settings make the Cube rotate once (for 360 degrees) around the Y-axis in one second.

-As planned, the Cube rotated once around the Y-axis.
+As designed, the Cube rotates once around the Y-axis.
 But the animation stops after one rotation.(The above is a GIF image, so it will rotate continuously)

 Create a State